 - The child is entitled to free transport to the academy and the Local Authority have failed to provide this

 Being frequently late for school also adds up to lost learning:

 - Arriving 5 minutes late every day adds up to over 3 days lost each year

 - Arriving 15 minutes late every day is the same as being absent for 2 weeks a year

 - Arriving 30 minutes late every day is the same as being absent for 19 days a year

-Morning Registration will take place at 8.45am and pupils arriving after this time will be marked as late.
-Pupils receiving a late mark will receive a Community detention for the time owing.
-Persistent absence will result in a SLT detention.
+Morning registration will take place at 8.50am when all pupils should be in form to be registered.
+Pupils arriving after this time will be marked as late.
+Pupils receiving a late mark will automatically receive a 15 minute break time Community detention.
+Students who are persistently late will have further consequences.

 Family holidays should take place during the Academy holiday dates.
 These dates can be found on the Academy Calendar and are published well in advance.

-From 1st September 2013 the Government changed the regulations regarding children being taken out of school for holidays during term time.
-This means that the Principal “no longer has the remit to grant any leave of absence during term time unless there are exceptional circumstances”.
+From 1st September 2013, the Government changed the regulations regarding children being taken out of school for holidays during term time.
+This means that that Principal “no longer has the remit to grant any leave of absence during term time unless there are exceptional circumstances”.